-Review of the Company’s progress against the long term strategy and aims of the business provides a means to measure the effectiveness of the Board.
-This progress is reviewed in Board meetings held at least four times a year.
-The Managing Director performance is reviewed once a year by the rest of the Board and measured against a definitive list of short, medium and long-term strategic targets set by the Board.
+Review of the Company’s progress against the long terms strategy and aims of the business provides a means to measure the effectiveness of the Board.

 - Promote a corporate culture that is based on ethical values and behaviours

 The Remuneration Committee is comprised of Directors David Horgan and James Finn.
 The Remuneration Committee meets at least once a year to determine the appropriate remuneration for the Company’s executive directors, ensuring that this reflects their performance and that of the Company.
 The Remuneration Committee met in 2022 to discuss and approve the granting of warrants to directors.

 - Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Board is committed to maintaining good communication and having constructive dialogue with its shareholders.
 Institutional shareholders and analysts have the opportunity to discuss issues and provide feedback at meetings with the Company.